cmsc389T-spring22/Team7/Projects/P3/README.md

 Using the parameter loc, the method returns a HashSet of one of following types, (EMPTY, PACMAN, GHOST, WALL, COOKIE), depending on what is currently at that location.
 #### Test Description
 There are two tests for this method.
 They both first add a pacman to Location (1, 0).
 The first one checks to make sure that the type at Location (1, 0) matches the one returned by the getLoc method.
 The second one checks to make sure that the type returned by the getLoc method at Location (2, 0) does not contain a Pacman.

+### attack(String name)
+#### Method Description
+This method checks if a ghost was actually able to eat pacman.
+If it did happen you return true and change the gameOver boolean to true as well.
+If it did not happen, you return false.
+#### Test Description
+This method is very similar to the is_ghost_in_range and is_pacman_in_range.
+I took the example that was given and changed the name of the ghost to Clyde.
+Clyde is in range of pacman with coordinates (9,11).
+I made the case where he does eat pacman and it returns true since Pacman is in (9,12).
+The other test will return false and the game resumes since Clyde is in coordinate (9,8) and Pacman is still in (9,12).

 ---